alexbarksdale/makesite/README.md

 - [X] Edit line `4` of `README.md`.
 Change this line to the following, replacing `YOUR_USERNAME` and `YOUR_REPONAME` with your GitHub username and repository name respectively.
 - [X] Read in the contents of the provided `first-post.txt` file.
 - [X] Edit the provided HTML template (`template.tmpl`) to display the contents of `first-post.txt`.
-- [X] Render the contents of `first-post.txt` using Go Templates and print it to stdout.
+- [X] Render the contents of `first-post.txt` using Go Templates and print it tostdout.
 - [X] Write the HTML template to the filesystem to a file.
 Name it `first-post.html`.
 - [X] Manually test the generated HTML page by running `/.makesite`.
 Double-click the `first-post.html` file that appears in your directory after running the command to open the generated page in your browser.
 - [X] **Add, commit, and push to GitHub**.